brightquasar/Final_project_from_scratch_D4/README.md

 label (sans constraints) will show.
 Go figure.
-At least I got in some practice, which was needed, as the prior project was totally hacked from the XML given as an example (which took some doing, and, I would not have done it had Xcode not refused to allow me to drag a cell onto the scrollView) ... because, I had fead her so much crap that I actually broke her and was force to put her down, and then had to go out and get myself a brand-new-girl -- which always takes longer than you ... expect, but it was another learning experience I will have the opportunity to mostly forget:-?
+At least I got in some practice, which was needed, as the prior project was totally hacked from the XML given as an example (which took some doing, and, I would not have done it had Xcode not refused to allow me to drag a cell onto the scrollView) ... because, I had fed her so much crap that I actually broke her and was force to put her down, and then had to go out and get myself a brand-new-girl -- which always takes longer than you ... expect, but it was another learning experience I will have the opportunity to mostly forget:-?